green discharge no std

 3. Complete the full course of medication

-It’s vital to take any prescribed medication exactly as directed.
+It’s vital to take your medications exactly as prescribed.
 Stopping antibiotics early can lead to antibiotic resistance, making future infections harder to treat.
+Taking these steps can help relieve symptoms, prevent complications, and effectively restore vaginal health.

-What immediate precautions you must take?
+What immediate precautions must you take?

 Until you receive a proper diagnosis and treatment plan from a healthcare provider, the following precautions can help minimize symptoms and prevent the spread of any potential infections: